hjfrunblog/hjfrunblog.github.io/docs/internal/resume.md

   <div class="time-span job-time-span">2019.1 ～ Present</div>
 </div>

 Deeply involved in many domestic and foreign projects of the company, mainly responsible for front-end development and also taking into account back-end research and development.
 In these projects, a variety of different technology stacks and different databases were used, and participated in the entire project development process from coding to online iteration.
-In addition, I have accumulated experience in using multiple cloud platforms such as Azure, AWS, and Alibaba Cloud, and is able to skillfully use these platforms for cloud deployment and operation and maintenance.
+In addition, I have accumulated experience in using multiple cloud platforms such as **Azure**, **AWS**, and **Alibaba Cloud**, and is able to skillfully use these platforms for cloud deployment and operation and maintenance.
 At the same time, there is also some experience in data processing.
-Including data scraping, data analysis, data display, can write many gorgeous customized charts & graphics with code, etc.
+Including **data scraping**, data analysis, **data visualization**, can write many gorgeous customized charts & graphics with code, etc.

 <div class="job-record">
   <div class="job-company">Data Sense Analysis</div>